Termination Of Parental Rights

 As discussed above, if the court finds that you are unfit to care for your child, it may terminate your parental rights.
 This can happen in cases involving criminal activity or substance abuse as well as other issues that prevent you from being a competent caregiver.
 If you are in this position, you have the right to be notified of any applicable grounds for the termination and the right to have a lawyer represent your case to defend your rights.

 When the reason for terminating a parent’s rights is the child’s continuing need for protection or services, the parent has six months to make and demonstrate progress to the court to have his or her rights reinstated.

 The parent loses the right to have any contact with the child or make any decisions on the child’s behalf.
 He or she also loses the right to take any legal action to establish a relationship with the child.
 All of these rights belong solely to the child’s other parent, or if another adult has adopted the child, to this adult and the other biological parent.
-It is then at their discretion to define the child’s relationship with the parent whose rights were terminated if they permit the child to have a relationship with him or her at all before the child turns 18.
+It is then at their discretion to define the child’s relationship with the parent whose rights were terminated, if they permit the child to have a relationship with him or her at all before the child turns 18.

 If you are facing the prospect of having your parental rights terminated, if your parental rights have been terminated, or if you want to have your former partner’s parental rights terminated because you feel this would be in your child’s best interest, start working with an experienced Appleton family law attorney.
 Parental rights are a delicate issue and to terminate them, the court must have a substantial amount of evidence that shows that doing so is in the child’s best interest.
-Contact our team of child custody lawyers in Appleton at Hammett, Bellin & Oswald, LLC today to set up your initial consultation in our office, during which we can identify the most productive course of action for your case.
+Contact our team of child custody lawyers in Appleton at Hammett, Bellin & Oswald, LLC, or call 920-202-8872today to set up your initial consultation in our office, during which we can identify the most productive course of action for your case.